-Cementoblastoma is one of many mandibular lesions is a rare tumour of the cementum, with only approximately 100 cases reported.
-Key to diagnosis both radiologically and histologically is attachment to the tooth root.
+Cementoblastomas are one of many mandibular lesions.
+It is a rare tumor of the cementum, with only approximately 100 cases reported.
+The key to diagnosis, both radiologically and histologically, is an attachment to the tooth root.

 Median age is 20 years (range 8-44 years) with no sex predilection 5,6.

 The usual location is around the apex of the premolars.
-These tumours originating from (i.e. in connection with) the tooth root and is usually slowly enlarging.
-It therefore obliterates the periodontal ligament space.
+These tumors are found originating from (i.e. in connection with) the tooth root, and usually slowly enlarge.
+It, therefore, obliterates the periodontal ligament space.

 Treatment and prognosis